SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 }
 ```

-After, I ran it, I found the actual expected number of Rice Owls needed to see all birthdays including leap days and real birthday distributions was:
+After I ran it, I found the actual expected number of Rice Owls needed to see all birthdays, including leap days and real birthday distributions, was:

 {% note(clickable=true, hidden=true, center=true, header="Final Answer") %}

-I lied naturally as I breathe.
+ I lied naturally as I breathed.
 Look, honestly, I ran the model, but there is a **huge** problem!
 Let's take a look:

 ```rust
 for subset in probabilities.keys().combinations(curr_coupons) {...}